FortunateScallop/DFESW13-FinalProject/README.md

 ## 4. Data Persisting

-Examples of the data from the CRUD functions persisting on a locally hosted SQL databse are viewable in the Images folder.
+Examples of the data from the CRUD functions persisting on a locally hosted SQL database are viewable in the Images folder.
 H2 Database was used during testing and truncated before and after tests were run.

 ## 5. Running